 Dr. Paul Thomas, Extension Horticulturist, has fielded dozens of calls regarding caterpillar damage to pansies.
 Since this has been a bad year for worms in general (armyworms, oak caterpillars, loopers) this might be a good time for you to look at the pansies that you recently installed.
 What you see might scare you!

 FOLIAGE-EATING CATERPILLARS are very common at this time of year.
 The caterpillars could be the larvae of either butterflies or moths but Dr. Will Hudson, Extension entomologist, guesses that moth caterpillars are the culprits in Atlanta.
 Plenty of adult moths are present and newly installed pansies, ornamental cabbage and chrysanthemums make excellent food for their offspring.
-Remembering that caterpillars are basically just a Astomach with legs@, it is obvious that lots of the hungry critters chomping on your flower beds could do a lot of damage in a short time.
+Remembering that caterpillars are basically just a “stomach with legs”, it is obvious that lots of the hungry critters chomping on your flower beds could do serious damage in a short time.
 Look for the classic caterpillar signs: leaves nibbled around the edges or completely consumed, back to the middle of the leaf.
 What was a nice plant a week ago might be just a few green stems now.

-TREATMENT: Dr. Hudson says that since both critters are caterpillars they can be controlled with carbaryl (Sevin).
+TREATMENT: Both caterpillars can be controlled with carbaryl (click for sources).
 Other insecticides also kill caterpillars but have the potential to cause leaf burn on tender pansy leaves.
-The organic pesticide Bt (Caterpillar Attack, Dipel, etc) will control foliage eating caterpillars but it must be applied every few days.
-Dilute the product you choose with water and use a pump up sprayer to anoint the plants.
+The organic pesticide Bt (click for sources) will control foliage-eating caterpillars but it must be applied every few days.
 If you seem to only have foliage-eating caterpillars, an over-the-top spray will control them.
-If you suspect cutworms, be sure to spray each plant thoroughly until the diluted insecticide runns off the plant and into the soil.
+If you suspect cutworms, be sure to spray each plant thoroughly until the diluted insecticide runs off the plant and into the soil.